-Colas Rail is committed to work with the ORR and Network Rail for significantly greater efficiency and value for money from the rail industry as a top priority for CP5.
+Freightliner agrees that the need for significantly greater efficiency and value for money from the rail industry must be a top priority for CP5.
 It is also vital at this juncture in the economic cycle that a structure to encourage private sector investment and growth in the UK railways that in turn will lead to economic growth in Great Britain is put in place.